jimhigson/oboe.js-dissertation/main/main.md

 }
 ~~~~

-Considering the general case, it will not be possible to track all
+Considering the general case, it will not be possible to safely track every
-possible service refactors safely.
+refactoring of a service.
 By necessity a resource consumer
 should limit their ambitions to tracking ontology expansions which do
 not alter the existing concepts.
 In practice integration testing against
 the beta version of a service will be necessary to be pre-warned of